-The secretariat shall then arrange for Mediation and it must be convened not later than 3 working days from the Negotiation deadline day.
+The secretariat shall then arrange for Mediation and it must be convened not later than 5 working days from the Negotiation deadline day.

 Monday Wednesday Friday Mon - Wed

-(Day 1) (Day 3) (Day 5) (Day 6 - Day 8)
+(Day 1) (Day 3) (Day 5) (Day 5 - Day 9)

-DSL application is received through eDSL system. , , The deadline for negotiation expires.
-The applicant files a request for Mediation to the secretariat, any time before 11.59pm. notify all the parties involved in the Mediation and the session must be convened the
+DSL application is received through eDSL system.
+Immediately upon the closure of window for putting an "Offer", the negotiation period between intervener(s) and applicant are initiated.
+The deadline for negotiation expires.
+The applicant files a request for Mediation to the secretariat, any time before 11.59pm.